 If you are reading this article right now, think about the position that your body is in.
 Is your head forward, shoulders rounded, and your back hunched over?
 If the answer is yes, then you are in the posture that leads to what is known as text neck.
-Text neck, (also known as iHunch, iPosture and anterior head syndrome), is a repeated stress injury that causes pain and dysfunction in the neck from staring at a cell phone or a hand held electronic device for hours a day in a prolonged slumped posture.
-The average head weighs 10-12lbs, however for every inch forward the head moves from the midline, the weight your neck has to carry increases.
+Text neck, (also known as iHunch, iPosture, and anterior head syndrome), is a repetitive stress injury that causes pain and dysfunction in the neck from staring at a cell phone or a handheld electronic device for hours a day in a prolonged slumped posture.
+The average head weighs 10-12lbs, however, for every inch forward the head moves from the midline, the weight your neck has to carry increases.
 If we bend our necks forward to 60 degrees, as we do to look at our phones and handheld devices, the stress on our neck increases to 60 pounds of pressure.
-Over prolonged periods of time this compresses and tightens the muscle, tendons and ligaments structures in the front of the neck, while lengthening the muscles tendon, ligament structures in the back of the neck.
+Over prolonged periods of time, this compresses and tightens the muscle, tendons, and ligaments structures in the front of the neck, while lengthening the muscles tendon, and ligament structures in the back of the neck.
 As the tissue is out of a neutral position and stressed for a long period of time it is going to get fatigued, sore, and inflammation will set in.
-This can lead to upper back and neck pain along with tension type headaches.
+This can lead to upper back and neck pain along with tension-type headaches.
 Over time it can start to reverse the natural cervical curve in your neck.
-It can also cause alignment problems, early wear and tear on the spine, degeneration, numbness and tingling in the arms and eventual irreversible damage.
+It can also cause alignment problems, early wear and tear on the spine, degeneration, numbness, tingling in the arms, and eventually irreversible damage.

 As more and more people are using technology, this is becoming a common problem in the US.
 Even among the nation’s youth.
-The majority of Americans now own a cell phone or some sort of hand held device.
-A report by Yoram Wurmser, called The US, Time Spent with Mobile 2019, shows that the average US adult spends 3 hours, 43 minutes on mobile devices in 2019, per day.
+The majority of Americans now own a cell phone or some sort of handheld device.
+A report by Yoram Wurmser, called The US, Time Spent with Mobile 2019, shows that the average US adult spends 3 hours, and 43 minutes on mobile devices in 2019, per day.
 It is even higher for youth.
 A Washington Post article reports that according to Common Sense Media’s study, teens spend an average of 9 hours a day online and kids ages 8-12 an average of 6 hours a day.
-Since smart phones haven’t been around long enough to have too much long term research to go with them there is a general low level of awareness about how being in the slumped posture staring at a phone or tablet affects you over time especially in the young adult population.
+Since smartphones haven’t been around long enough to have too much long-term research to go with them there is a general low level of awareness about how being in a slumped posture staring at a phone or tablet affects you over time, especially in the young adult population.

 Nair S. et al. Do slumped and upright postures affect stress responses?
 A randomized trial.
 Health Psychol.
 2015